kavehs87/my3pai-website/docs/Profile_api.md

 **GET** `/api/creators/{id}`

 Returns the public-facing profile for a specific creator.
 Uses the same payload shape as `/api/profile`, minus sensitive fields (no email/preferences).
-Requires authentication.
+Authentication is optional; guests receive the same public data.

 ### Example